dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index-v10.0.20.md

 - `Dynamsoft.License.LicenseManager.initLicense()`: This method initializes the license for using the SDK in the application.
 Note that the string "**DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9**" used in this example points to an online license that requires a network connection to work.
 Read more on [Specify the license](#specify-the-license).

-- `Dynamsoft.CVR.CaptureVisionRouter.createInstance()`: This method creates a `CaptureVisionRouter` object `router` which controls the entire process in three steps:
+- `Dynamsoft.CVR.CaptureVisionRouter.createInstance()`: This method creates a `CaptureVisionRouter` object `cvRouter` which controls the entire process in three steps:
   - **Retrieve Images from the Image Source**
-    - `router` connects to the image source through the [ImageSourceAdapter](https://www.dynamsoft.com/capture-vision/docs/core/architecture/input.html#image-source-adapter?lang=js){:target="_blank"} interface with the method `setInput()`.
+    - `cvRouter` connects to the image source through the [ImageSourceAdapter](https://www.dynamsoft.com/capture-vision/docs/core/architecture/input.html#image-source-adapter?lang=js){:target="_blank"} interface with the method `setInput()`.
       ```js
-      router.setInput(cameraEnhancer);
+      cvRouter.setInput(cameraEnhancer);
       ```
-    > The image source in our case is a [CameraEnhancer](https://www.dynamsoft.com/camera-enhancer/docs/web/programming/javascript/user-guide/index.html) object created with `Dynamsoft.DCE.CameraEnhancer.createInstance(view)`
+    > The image source in our case is a [CameraEnhancer](https://www.dynamsoft.com/camera-enhancer/docs/web/programming/javascript/user-guide/index.html) object created with `Dynamsoft.DCE.CameraEnhancer.createInstance(cameraView)`
   - **Coordinate Image-Processing Tasks**
-    - The coordination happens behind the scenes. `router` starts the process by specifying a preset template "ReadSingleBarcode" in the method `startCapturing()`.
+    - The coordination happens behind the scenes. `cvRouter` starts the process by specifying a preset template "ReadSingleBarcode" in the method `startCapturing()`.
       ```js
-      router.startCapturing("ReadSingleBarcode");
+      cvRouter.startCapturing("ReadSingleBarcode");
       ```
   - **Dispatch Results to Listening Objects**
     - The processing results are returned through the [CapturedResultReceiver](https://www.dynamsoft.com/capture-vision/docs/core/architecture/output.html#captured-result-receiver?lang=js){:target="_blank"} interface.
-The `CapturedResultReceiver` object is registered to `router` via the method `addResultReceiver()`.
+The `CapturedResultReceiver` object is registered to `cvRouter` via the method `addResultReceiver()`.
 For more information, please check out [Register a result receiver](#register-a-result-receiver).
       ```js
-      router.addResultReceiver({/*The-CapturedResultReceiver-Object"*/});
+      cvRouter.addResultReceiver({/*The-CapturedResultReceiver-Object"*/});
       ```
     - Also note that reading from video is extremely fast and there could be many duplicate results.
 We can use a [filter](#filter-the-results-important) with result deduplication enabled to filter out the duplicate results.
-The object is registered to `router` via the method `addResultFilter()`.
+The object is registered to `cvRouter` via the method `addResultFilter()`.
       ```js
-      router.addResultFilter(filter);
+      cvRouter.addResultFilter(filter);
       ```

 > Read more on [Capture Vision Router](https://www.dynamsoft.com/capture-vision/docs/core/architecture/#capture-vision-router){:target="_blank"}.